Dr Robert O’Connor

 - better long-term management of cancer to help patients live longer healthier lives after treatment

 “I think we will see a lot more people surviving cancer in Ireland in the next decade,” he says.
-“We have so many talented doctors, nurses, diagnosticians and scientists in this country, and they need support, more resources — and patients — to get involved in clinical trials to helping prove the benefit of new approaches for future generations .”
+“We have so many talented doctors, nurses, diagnosticians and scientists in this country.
+However more resources and more patients getting involved in clinical trials are required.
+This will help prove the benefit of new approaches for future generations .”